codaqui/libertyhub/README.md

 - **Support for Official Images**: Option to mark an image as an official Docker Hub image
 - **Simple Request Process**: Easy-to-use issue template with dropdown options
 - **Latest Version Support**: Option to select the latest version of an image
+- **Automatic Updates**: For images marked as "latest", duplicate requests will trigger an update
 - **Naming Convention**: Images are republished following the pattern `<source>-<image>:<version>`
 - **Complete Audit Trail**: All actions are logged, including image hashes, versions, and workflow details
 - **Duplicate Prevention**: System verifies if the requested image already exists before processing